Welcome to MCExtensions!

 ext.log(pos.getFormatString());

-Outputs a string representing the full coordinates and world, useful for logging or debugging.
+Returns a readable string with coordinates and world — useful for debugging or logs.

 const blockPos = player.getPosition();